Field Guide · Role teardowns

 A sizing tool, not a substitution argument.

-We're not arguing your hire disappears.
-We're arguing the bundled JD is larger than the human is — and the parts the agents take cleanly free the human to do what only the human can do.
-Two scenarios: augment a hired person with a team of agents (5–10× production multiplier), or plug the gap pre-hire by deploying the agents and putting the founder on the human factor.
+We’re not arguing your hire disappears.
+We’re arguing the bundled JD is larger than the human is — and the parts the agents take cleanly free up the work that’s essentially human.
+The conversation where someone’s name is the brand.
+The call that turns on a relationship.
+The decisions that depend on the room and not the data.
+Two operator scenarios: augment a hired person with a team of agents (5–10× production multiplier), or plug the gap pre-hire by deploying the fidelic agents and putting the founder on the essentially human.
 Both are operator moves.
 The math is on /pricing.

 For the architectural argument — why agents work in your team's channel (not autonomously in front of your customers), and why three agents in one channel beats one agent everywhere — see Two kinds of AI teammate.